 - A Clearinghouse of Information for members

-- Developing and delivering a technical assistance plan for each member Recovery Center
+- Developing and delivering a technical assistance plan for each member Recovery Organization

-- Creating a library of information around Recovery Center policies, job descriptions, handbooks, procedures etc.
+- Creating a library of information around Recovery Organization policies, job descriptions, handbooks, procedures etc.

-- Initiating a yearly-peer driven standards audit for member Recovery Centers
+- Initiating a yearly-peer driven standards audit for member Recovery Organizations

 All of this was voted by the Board of Directors at their December 2021 meeting and became reality on January 1, 2022.